-Full use will be made of the Met Office and CRWIS to determine the optimum time to commence precautionary treatments, to ensure that these are completed within two hours of commencement and in advance of subzero road surface temperatures.
+Full use will be made of the MetDesk and CRWIS to determine the optimum time to commence precautionary treatments, to ensure that these are completed within two hours of commencement and in advance of subzero road surface temperatures.

-Within the CRWIS there is access to 3 weather stations on the Forth Road bridge and also use can be made of the mobile weather station which is fixed to a patrol gritter, together with all the mobile sensors on the front line vehicles.
-The weather stations on the Forth Road Bridge will be closely monitored in cognisance of the fact that the elevated and exposed bridge deck temperatures can be lower than adjoining roads.
+Within the CRWIS there is access to 5 weather stations on the Forth Road bridge network and 6 weather sites surrounding the Forth Bridges Unit.
+Use can also be made of the mobile weather station which is fixed to a patrol gritter, together with all the mobile sensors on the front line vehicles.
+The weather stations on the Forth Road Bridge and Queensferry crossing will be closely monitored in cognisance of the fact that the elevated and exposed bridge deck temperatures can be lower than adjoining roads.